 - Cholesterol Control: A date-based diet leads to a healthy heart, as it keeps your cholesterol in check.
 LDL cholesterol, the so-called “bad cholesterol,” is not only stabilized in the bloodstream, it is also removed from essential organs and blood vessels.
 Without balanced LDL cholesterol quantities, a buildup of plaque plagues your arteries, which can lead to a multitude of fatal health risks (coronary heart disease, heart attacks, and strokes, to name a few).

 - Extensive Energy: While sugar intake should be regulated, dates are filled with natural sugars.
 Such natural sugars, like glucose, fructose, and sucrose, are all simple forms of carbohydrates.
 Carbohydrates are the leading source of short term energy, while fats are better suited in the long term.
 Due to their abundance of natural sugars, snacking on a few dates will give you the quick energy boost you need.
-Another healthy alternative for a quick burst of energy is Energy Booster!

 - Increased Iron: One of the date’s most plentiful elements is iron.
 Iron is a necessary component of hemoglobin, the portion of red blood cells that carries oxygen throughout your body.
 Low levels of iron in your body lead to low levels of oxygen being distributed to body cells, and may cause anemia.
 However, it must be stated that iron intake should be regulated for those with preexisting liver conditions, as high levels of iron can cause liver damage.